Codeception/codeception.github.com/docs/modules/Db.md

 #### haveInDatabase

 Inserts an SQL record into a database.
-This record will be erased after the test, unless you've configured "skip_cleanup_if_failed", and the test fails.
+This record will be erased after the test.

 {% highlight php %}